aramlmanukyan/nats-promisify/readme.md

-# Promise based library for NATS
+# Promise-based library for NATS
-Promise based library for NATS
+A simple promise-based library for NATS

 ## Installation
 Install via NPM: